Sakshi-meena/Travel-Planner-Using-Graph/README.md

 # Dijkstra-Travel-Planner
-A travel planner that calculates the optimal travel route by **plane or bus** based on **Dijkstra's famous graph algorithm**, along with DFS and BFS support.
+A travel planner that calculates the optimal travel route by plane or bus based on Dijkstra's famous graph algorithm, along with DFS and BFS support.

 ---